Tutorial: Building a Michelson Interferometer

 Turn on the laser and observe the interference pattern on the screen or camera.
 Document the circular fringe pattern (Newton's rings) that results from the interference of two slightly divergent beams.

-Fully assembled UC2 interferometer with green laser diode, camera, beamsplitter, kinematic mirror and translatable mirror
+Picture of older setup with camera - Fully assembled UC2 interferometer with green laser diode, camera, beamsplitter, kinematic mirror and translatable mirror

 1.2: Record the Pattern